deencat/intelcryptobot-v2/.documentation/IntelCryptoBot - Project Management Document.md

 - Keep the project management document updated

 ## Next Steps
+1. Refactor the Freqtrade status component to improve testability:
+   - Add more data-testid attributes for reliable selection
+   - Implement better error handling for network requests
+   - Separate connection logic from UI rendering for easier testing
-1. Complete the Settings/Configuration area integration with Freqtrade API
+2. Complete the Settings/Configuration area integration with Freqtrade API
-2. Add connection status persistence and auto-reconnect functionality
+3. Add connection status persistence and auto-reconnect functionality
-3. Fix remaining linting issues throughout the application
+4. Fix remaining linting issues throughout the application
-4. Ensure responsive design for desktop usage
+5. Ensure responsive design for desktop usage
-5. Perform accessibility audit and fix any issues
+6. Perform accessibility audit and fix any issues
+7. Update other dashboard widgets to leverage the new onExpandChanged callback for optimized data loading